AryA-65/FDS-FX/README.md

 ## To Do
 Many, many things.
 Add:
 * SVG importation to simulation
+* Seperate simulation time from drawing time (HOW????)
 * Main menu and simulation menu for better user experience
 * 3D rendering with 3D object simulation (biggest side project)
 * Heat transfer (for electronics, vehicles, etc)